3kh0/ext-remover/README.md

 ## Extension Launcher *Install extensions w/o allowlist*

-A bookmarklet capable of installing extensions, for those without an allowlist.
+A bookmarklet capable of installing extensions for those without an allowlist.

 ### Requirements
 1. Access to the Chrome Web Store
-2. A Chromebook without allowlist
+2. A Chromebook without an allowlist
 3. Bookmarklets enabled

 ### Instructions